-The Council employs four members of staff with different roles.
+The Council employs three members of staff with different roles.
 The Clerk is employed full time, all other staff are employed on a part time basis.
 Other parish work is carried out by contractors.

 Clerk to the Council and Responsible Financial Officer - Shona Hadwen.

 The Clerk is employed by the Council, under section 112 (1) of the Local Government Act 1972, to provide administrative support for the Council's activities.
 Other staff, report to the Clerk.

 The Clerk’s primary responsibility is to advise the Council on whether its decisions are lawful and to recommend ways in which decisions can be implemented.
 To help with this, the Clerk can be asked to research topics of concern to the Council and provide unbiased information to help the Council to make appropriate choices.